CharlotteKim123/cse15l-lab-reports/lab-report-2-week-3.md

 ![search Picture](Screen Shot 2022-10-27 at 12.10.09 PM.png)

 The handleRequest method was called after the URL was created in the search engine class.
 The relevant argument for this method in this screenshot was /search and the string/argument "app".
 Since I added the string "pineapple" and am searching for a string that contains "app", "The string is now pineapple" is returned.
-If /search is changed, it returns the "404 not found" string or checks for the /add.
+If /search is changed, it either returns the "404 not found" string or checks for the /add.
 If the string "app" is changed, it prints the new string that contains the new inputted string.

 ## **Part 2**